maboroshin/translation/TranslationPlatform.md

 - Wordpress.org Japan has a well-developed reviewer system.
 Translation guidelines are also available.
 Low quality translations will not be approved.
 - Transifex: Generaly, The administrator approves participation.
 This system itself is an access control.
 - [Crowdin Features](https://support.crowdin.com/features/), [User Management](https://support.crowdin.com/enterprise/user-management/) : In some projects, developers approve each suggestions.
 I doesn't experience a problem on Crowdin.
 So I don't know much about it.
-- Weblate [Access control](https://docs.weblate.org/en/latest/admin/access.html#access-control) : Anyone can rewrite it freely.
-Access control is not possible with the libre plan, which allows open source software projects to use it for free.
-[Turning on reviews](https://docs.weblate.org/en/latest/workflows.html#turning-on-reviews) : Not available for free projects.
+- Weblate: [Access control](https://docs.weblate.org/en/latest/admin/access.html#access-control) : User blocks are available in mid-2021.
+Until then, there was no access control on the free Libre plan.

-An issue was created in 2015, but The management of participants mentioned above remains a paid feature.
+An issue was created in 2015.
+The block feature became available in 2021.

 * Authorized translators (2015) : https://github.com/WeblateOrg/weblate/issues/779
+* Provide way to deal with abusing users (2019) https://github.com/WeblateOrg/weblate/issues/3040

-**Bad cace: failure to maintain translation quality**
+**Bad cace: failure to maintain translation quality** (Example before 2021)

 A troll came to the translation platform Weblate.
 He keeps reverting to the wrong translation.
 However, Weblate's free plan allows neither access control nor a review system.
 Only Weblate has no code of conduct (below).
 Trolls can submit low quality translations many times.